maskedjellybean/lando-drupal-11/README.md

 12. Require drush via Composer: `lando composer require drush/drush`
 13. Run `lando drush status` to verify it works.
 14. Run `lando` to see all Lando tooling commands.
-15. Feel free to delete the repo directory that you cloned.
+15. Feel free to delete the lando-drupal-11 directory that you cloned.
 From this point on, do all your work within the Drupal 11 project directory.
 16. We're using the Lando Drupal plugin and the `drupal11` recipe, so be sure to read the Lando docs (https://docs.lando.dev/plugins/drupal/tooling.html).

 # If using as the basis of an actual project

 After following the directions under "How to use", if you plan to use this as the basis of an actual project:
-* Run `lando destroy -y`.
-Beware you will lose your current database.
-* Find all instances of "drupal-11-dev" and "drupal_11_dev" within `.lando.yml` and `./lando/` in the Drupal 11 project directory and replace with the name of your project.
-* Follow steps 8 - 11 under "How to use".
-Set the database password to something more secure if you plan to import this database to a production environment some day.
+* Set the database credentials to something more secure if you plan to import this database to a production environment.

 ## Configuration